Teresa Earnhardt

-Teresa Earnhardt (née Houston; born October 29, 1958) is the third wife and widow of Dale Earnhardt.
-She is the biological mother of Taylor Nicole Earnhardt (born December 20, 1988) and she is the stepmother of Kerry Earnhardt, Kelley Earnhardt Miller and Dale Earnhardt Jr.
+Teresa Diane Earnhardt (née Houston; born October 29, 1958) is an American former NASCAR team owner.
+She is the third wife and widow of Dale Earnhardt.
+She is the biological mother of Taylor Nicole Earnhardt and the stepmother of Kerry Earnhardt, Kelley Earnhardt Miller and Dale Earnhardt Jr.

 Early life

-Teresa was born in Hickory, North Carolina, the daughter of Hal Houston and the niece of Tommy Houston, legendary Busch Series driver.
+Teresa Diane Houston was born in Hickory, North Carolina, the daughter of Hal Houston and the niece of Tommy Houston, legendary Busch Series driver.
 Her cousin Andy Houston raced in all three of NASCAR's top series.
 Teresa is a graduate of Bunker Hill High School in Claremont, North Carolina.
 She has a degree in commercial art and interior design.
 Teresa met Dale Earnhardt, NASCAR driver, at a race in the late 1970s.
 The two married November 14, 1982.
 It was Dale's third marriage.
 They lived on a 300-plus acre farm near Mooresville, North Carolina.
 Taylor Nicole Earnhardt was born to the couple on December 20, 1988.